 The ‘Haves’ Newfound Freedom

-Without question, the pandemic has brought to the surface the privilege of the 'haves' (who tend to own real estate) compared to the 'have-nots' - many of whom are essential workers (who, along with those in health care and education, are truly our heroes navigating the front lines of risk - a heartfelt thank you from the Urbaneer Team!).
+Without question, the pandemic has brought to the surface the privilege of the ‘haves’ (who tend to own real estate) and the ‘have-nots’ – many of whom are essential workers – who, along with those in health care and education, are truly our heroes navigating the front lines of risk.
 As the K-shaped economy reveals the inequities that inherently exist within our economy, and the pandemic exacerbates these differences, the privileged have been able to take advantage of low-interest rates, the freedoms associated with Working From Home and skyrocketing real estate values spurned by blind bidding wars, to reevaluate their priorities.
 Never before during peacetime, to my knowledge, has so large a population been given free agency, financial freedom, and secure employment to relocate according to the unique needs and desires of each household.
-It's transformational.
+It’s transformational.

 Welcome To The New Space Race